 Only once he managed to rein in his acute perfectionism, was he able to transform Apple into one of the world's most valuable brands.
 Yet even with a tale as illuminating as this one, people still misguidedly value perfectionism.
 In the United States, our culture is driven by perfectionist undertones.
 Many parents demand it from their kids, while stiff-necked managers continue to drive away employees with unreasonable performance standards.

-I'll never give a green light to mediocrity, but I strongly believe that excellence does not require perfection.
+You don't need to accept mediocrity, but excellence does not require perfection.
 In the world of business, perfection will more likely inhibit your chances of success, than take you there.
 So, if you continue down the often destructive path to perfectionism, expect to deal with these massive issues throughout your life.

 - Your expectations will be unrealistic and nearly impossible to meet: One documented case of perfectionism is that of Jared Kant who, as a kid at school, was compelled to always erase a whole sentence if there's a mistake in one word.
 Jared often went to great lengths (erasing entire essays and tests) just to get rid of even the slightest mistake.
 Similarly, if you insist on striving to create a product that's utterly perfect, then you'll be saddled with a litany of demanding features that your team will need to develop.
 The concept of a minimum viable product (MVP) won't even appeal to your demanding sensibilities.